 - SOUL – What does my Soul want?

 Three-card readings are also great for evaluating potential actions.
-To compare options lay out this three-card spread for each possibility: The Pro-or-Con Spread:
+To compare options lay out a three-card spread for each possibility: The Pro-or-Con Spread:

 - The PRO or BENEFIT of a particular choice or action.